The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 THE BEST TIME TO VISIT SRI LANKA | SRI LANKA WEATHER

-Sri Lanka’s weather is punctuated by two seperate monsoons affecting different parts of the island at different times of year, you trip will require a little pre-research to know what’s ‘in season’.
+Sri Lanka’s weather is punctuated by two separate monsoons affecting different parts of the island at different times of year, your trip will require a little pre-research to know what’s ‘in season’.

-The less severe “Maha” monsoon usually hits the east coast from November to March (includes Arugam Bay and Trincomalee).
+The less severe “Maha” monsoon usually hits the east coast from November to March (including Arugam Bay and Trincomalee).

 READ | Our top Sri Lanka travel tips